Heartland Group (HGH) H1 2026 earnings summary

 Outlook and guidance

-Affirmed FY26 guidance for underlying ROE of at least 7% and underlying NPAT of at least NZD 85 million.
+FY26 guidance reaffirmed: underlying ROE of at least 7% and underlying NPAT of at least NZD 85 million.

 NZ Banking NPAT expected to exceed $45 million, AU Banking NPAT to exceed AU$37 million (NZ$40 million).

-NIM and asset quality improvements support positive adjustments to FY26 impairment expense ratio guidance.
+NIM and asset quality improvements expected to continue, with positive adjustment to impairment expense ratio guidance.

 Regulatory capital requirements for the banking group will be reduced effective 1 March 2026.